Label Nodes and Debugging Cursor's Position

 Introduction

-I like to think of this as an application of the “Give the player options” rule in Gilbert’s Rules of Thumb for adventure games that don’t suck.
-I’m stuck at the “game design” puzzle, but that shouldn’t prevent me from posting regular updates on the project :)
+In the conclusion of the last post in this series, I intended to discuss how to render sprites, but I need to delay that topic because I still lack a clear game design idea.
+I like to see this as applying the “Give the player options” rule from Gilbert’s Rules of Thumb for adventure games that don’t suck.
+Although I’m stuck on the “game design” puzzle, that shouldn’t prevent me from posting regular updates on the project :)

 SKLabelNode

-I can use
+You can use SKLabelNode

-for displaying text in a SpriteKit game scene.
+to display text in a SpriteKit game scene.

 Using an SKLabelNode